Upstart Holdings Inc. [UPST] stock Initiated by BTIG Research analyst, price target now $42

 This press release features multimedia.
 View the full release here: https://www.businesswire.com/news/home/20230614043895/en/.

-Over the last 12 months, UPST stock rose by 4.08%.
-The one-year Upstart Holdings Inc. stock forecast points to a potential downside of -123.2.
-The average equity rating for UPST stock is currently 3.70, trading closer to a bullish pattern in the stock market.
+Upstart Holdings Inc. stock has also loss -20.11% of its value over the past 7 days.
+However, UPST stock has inclined by 121.80% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 109.17% and gained 127.84% year-on date.

-The market cap for the stock reached $2.79 billion, with 81.91 million shares outstanding and 69.99 million shares in the current float.
-Compared to the average trading volume of 8.28M shares, UPST stock reached a trading volume of 9769631 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for UPST stock reached $2.47 billion, with 81.91 million shares outstanding and 69.99 million shares in the current float.
+Compared to the average trading volume of 8.52M shares, UPST reached a trading volume of 15861550 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here’s what leading stock market gurus have to say about Upstart Holdings Inc. [UPST]:

 BTIG Research have made an estimate for Upstart Holdings Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on June 14, 2023.

-Upstart Holdings Inc. [UPST] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -0.98.
-With this latest performance, UPST shares gained by 35.79% in over the last four-week period, additionally plugging by 110.53% over the last 6 months – not to mention a rise of 4.08% in the past year of trading.
+Upstart Holdings Inc. [UPST] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -20.11.
+With this latest performance, UPST shares gained by 15.94% in over the last four-week period, additionally plugging by 109.17% over the last 6 months – not to mention a drop of -16.45% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for UPST.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Upstart Holdings Inc. go to 30.00%.